statsmodels/statsmodels/scikits/statsmodels/docs/source/introduction.rst

 We have also included several datasets from the public domain and by permission for the tests and examples.
-The datasets follow fairly closely David Cournapeaus datasets proposal in scikits.learn, with some small modifications.
+The datasets follow fairly closely David Cournapeau's datasets proposal in scikits.learn, with some small modifications.
 The datasets are set up so that it is easy to add more datasets.